buildpacks/docs/content/docs/features/dockerfiles.md

 on them here.
 As this is a large and complicated feature, the implementation has been split into phases in order to deliver incremental value and gather feedback.

-* Phase 1: `run.Dockerfile`s can be used to switch (only) the run image; no image modifications are allowed (this eliminates the need for an `extend` lifecycle phase)
+* Phase 1: one or more `run.Dockerfile` can be used to switch (only) the run image; no image modifications are allowed ( this eliminates the need for an `extend` lifecycle phase)
-* Phase 2: `build.Dockerfile`s can be used to extend the builder image
+* Phase 2: one or more `build.Dockerfile` can be used to extend the builder image
-  * A new `extend` lifecycle phase is introduced to apply the `build.Dockerfile`s from `generate` to the builder image
+  * A new `extend` lifecycle phase is introduced to apply `build.Dockerfile`s from `generate` to the builder image
-* Phase 3: `run.Dockerfile`s can be used to extend the run image
+* Phase 3: one or more `run.Dockerfile` can be used to extend the run image
   * The `extend` lifecycle phase can be run in parallel for the builder and run images

 The final ordering of lifecycle phases will look something like the following:

 * `analyze`
-* `detect` - after standard detection `detect` will also run extensions' `./bin/generate`, output Dockerfiles are written to a volume
+* `detect` - after standard detection, `detect` will also run extensions' `./bin/generate`; output Dockerfiles are written to a volume
-* `extend` - applies `build.Dockerfile`s to the builder image
+* `extend` - applies one or more `build.Dockerfile` to the builder image
-* `extend` - applies `run.Dockerfile`s to the run image (could run in parallel with builder image extension)
+* `extend` - applies one or more `run.Dockerfile` to the run image (could run in parallel with builder image extension)
 * `restore`
 * `build`
 * `export`